jakewalsh90/Terraform-Azure/vWAN-DemoLab/README.md

 # Azure vWAN DemoLab

 ## :heavy_check_mark: Overview
-This is work in progress to provide a Terraform based demonstration of Azure vWAN 10/06/2022
+This is a Terraform based demonstration of Azure vWAN 13/06/2022

 ## :question: What this Lab Deploys